George Hill (Medal of Honor)

-George Hill (born 1844) was a sailor serving in the United States Navy who received the Medal of Honor for bravery.
+George Hill (born c.
+1844) was a sailor serving in the United States Navy who received the Medal of Honor for bravery.

 Biography

-Hill was born 1844 in England and after immigrating to the United States he joined the navy.
+Hill was born in about 1844 in England and after immigrating to the United States he joined the navy.
 He was stationed aboard the USS Kansas (1863) as chief quarter gunner when, on April 12, 1872, several members of the crew were drowning.
 For his actions received the Medal of Honor July 9, 1872.